Flu Vaccine

 Please complete this in advance of your appointment and watch our helpful adult flu vaccine and children's intra-nasal flu vaccine videos below to ensure you get the most efficient service possible.

 Remember!
-Do not go to a pharmacy if you have any symptoms of Covid-19, or recent contact with a confirmed case of Covid-19, if you have been diagnosed with Covid-19, are awaiting test results, or have been advised to self isolate.
+Do not go to a pharmacy if you have been diagnosed with Covid-19, are awaiting test results, or have been advised to self isolate.

 What is flu?